servo/book/src/design-documentation/architecture.md

     subgraph Embedder Process
     direction TB
     Embedder-->Constellation[Constellation Thread]
-    Embedder<-->Compositor[Compositor]
-    Constellation<-->Compositor
-    Compositor-->WebRender
+    Embedder<-->Renderer[Renderer]
+    Constellation<-->Renderer
+    Renderer-->WebRender
     Constellation-->SystemFont[System Font Cache]
     Constellation-->Resource[Resource Manager]
     end

     Constellation<-->ScriptA
     FontA-->SystemFont
-    PipelineA-->Compositor
+    PipelineA-->Renderer
     FontB-->SystemFont
-    PipelineB-->Compositor
+    PipelineB-->Renderer
  ```

-This diagram shows the architecture of Servo in the case of only a single web content process, though Servo is also capable of running across multiple processes.
+This diagram shows the architecture of multiprocess Servo running with a single web content process.
-A single web content process can have multiple script threads running at the same time with their own layout.
 When multiprocess mode is enabled, each script thread runs in its own web content process.
+When multiprocess mode is disabled, all script threads run in the embedder process.
 Each script thread has a set of communication channels with the constellation and embedding API parts of the embedder process.
-Solid lines here indicate communication channels.
+Solid lines indicate communication channels or API calls.

 ## Constellation, script threads, and pipelines